 And yet, on the August 31, Tevez and Mascherano found themselves either side of Alan Pardew, holding aloft West Ham United kits with a look of bemusement etched on all three faces.
-Two genuinely world-class footballers has spurned the advances of a pick of Europe’s premiere clubs to sign for West Ham, who had finished 9th in the previous Premier League campaign and runners up to Liverpool in the FA Cup final.
+Two genuinely world-class footballers had spurned the advances of a pick of Europe’s premiere clubs to sign for West Ham, who had finished ninth in the previous Premier League campaign and runners-up to Liverpool in the FA Cup final.

 Tevez would now be partnering Carlton Cole and Marlon Harewood, while Mascherano would be scrapping in midfield alongside Hayden Mullins, Nigel Quashie and Nigel Reo-Coker.

-In 2004 MSI purchased a controlling 51% stake in Brazilian club Corinthians across ten years, leading to an influx of players such as ex-Porto midfielder Carlos Alberto, Nilmar, Tevez and Mascherano.
+In 2004 MSI purchased a controlling 51 percent stake in Brazilian club Corinthians across ten years, leading to an influx of players such as ex-Porto midfielder Carlos Alberto, Nilmar, Tevez and Mascherano.